 Its Sunday morning.
 In fact its half past fuckin’ six on a Sunday morning.
 And where am I?
 East Croydon.
-I walk past MacDonald’s and there is this fella spread-eagled in front of the door, snoring to his heart’s content.
-People are stepping over him to get inside, how could someone get in such a state?
-Well lets start from the beginning…
+I walk past MacDonald’s and there is this fella spread-eagled in front of the door, snoring away to his heart’s content.
+People are stepping over him to get inside the place, how could someone get in such a state?
+Well lets start from the beginning shall we….

 The train to take us north was going to be the 0938hrs from Sutton.
 Arriving at Carshalton in good time I had a chance to get a cup of tea and wait for Taz to arrive before heading over to the platform.
 The train rolled in and on it were the usual boats of Indy, Sean, 4 Days & Crockett.
 Crockett had even had time to bring a few cans of Bud for the journey.